-Editor’s note: This story is the first in a Special Report titled "Birth Rights," which explores the moral paradox around abortion where law, religion, health and human rights intersect.
+Editor’s note: This story is part of "Birth Rights," a companion series to the Special Report "Laws of Men," produced by The GroundTruth Project.
 In this video, "Morayo” (not her real name), 21, shares the story of her unwanted pregnancy and illegal abortion.
 She has not told her mother.
 Video by Allison Shelley with support from the Pulitzer Center on Crisis Reporting.

 LAGOS, Nigeria — On a Friday night in Nigeria's booming commercial capital, hip urbanites danced to auto-tuned R&B in stylish downtown bars as men crowded brothels in a Lagos neighborhood lining the railroad.